Decentralized Orchestration Architecture for Fluid Computing: A Secure Distributed AI Use Case: Experimental Setup

 \subsection{Validation System}

-\textbf{Communication Model:} Communication between clients is modeled as a $D$-block Stochastic Block Model (\textsc{sbm}): (i) intra-domain Erdos-Rényi graphs, in which each pair of clients from the same domain are neighbors with probability $p_1$, and (ii) an inter-domain Erdos-Rényi graph, in which each pair of clients from different domains are neighbors with probability $p_2$.
+\textbf{Communication Model:} Communication between clients is modeled as a $D$-block Stochastic Block Model (\textsc{sbm}): (i) intra-domain Erd\H{o}s-R\'enyi graphs, in which each pair of clients from the same domain are neighbors with probability $p_1$, and (ii) an inter-domain Erd\H{o}s-R\'enyi graph, in which each pair of clients from different domains are neighbors with probability $p_2$.
 This setup makes it easy to observe how interconnections between nodes affect the performance of the system.

 \textbf{Learning task:} The nodes perform state-of-the-art training tasks based on image classification using the well-known MNIST dataset~\cite{LeCun10}.
 This dataset is independently and identically distributed (IID) across all clients.
-The clients train the dataset using a convolutional neural network (CNN) consisting of seven layers, including convolutional, pooling, and fully connected layers.
+The clients train on the dataset using a convolutional neural network (CNN) consisting of seven layers, including convolutional, pooling, and fully connected layers.
 This configuration allows us to focus on the main point of this experimental setup, which is the effectiveness of the SDN-enabled anomaly detection algorithm, rather than delving into the learning aspects that are outside the scope of this study.
 Training is performed over $20$ synchronous rounds.
-In each round, the clients train its local model over the entire local training set with a learning rate of $0.01$.
+In each round, the clients train their local model over the entire local training set with a learning rate of $0.01$.

 \textbf{Byzantine-robust aggregation rule:} We use the Byzantine-robust aggregation rule \textsf{WFAgg}~\cite{cajaraville2025byzantine} to generate per-client alerts for malicious behavior.
 Each client weighs incoming neighbor model updates based on geometric and temporal statistics to determine trustworthiness, with a weight in the range of $[0, 1]$.
 The algorithm parameters are kept identical to the authors' selection, but the estimated malicious nodes are properly selected based on the specific topology.
 We validate the performance of the anomaly detection algorithm using the same policy to generate alert values, which will remain unchanged throughout the experiments for a fair comparison.